3D Printing

 Photopolymer 3D printing has become a game-changer in the production of surgical guides for various dental procedures, including orthodontics, implantology and maxillofacial surgery.
 Photopolymer 3D printing is ideal for surgical guides because it can achieve high levels of detail and accuracy, which is crucial for successful surgical outcomes.

 Surgical guides are essential tools that aid surgeons in performing precise and minimally invasive procedures.
-During the surgery, the surgical guide is placed over the patient's anatomy and guides the surgeon to make precise incisions, position implants or to perform other procedures.
+During the surgery, the surgical guide is placed over the patient's anatomy and guides the surgeon to make precise incisions, position implants, or perform other procedures.
 The guide ensures that the surgical actions are carried out exactly as planned, reducing the risk of errors or complications.

 Educational purposes